-Cover: The top has pine, fir and an elegant combination of jacaranda and ebony.
+Cover: It has an elegant combination of pine and spruce.

 Type of wood: Jacaranda.